Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

 To maximize the number of equivalent mutants detected by \APPR, it is therefore advisable to minimize the sources of nondeterminism.
 It can be achieved, for example, by executing test cases in a dedicated testing environment, which is standard practice for space software.
 However, since our analysis concerned the execution of a large, entire set of mutants, not only a sampled subset, we relied on a shared HPC environment.
 This may have introduced unexpected delays in the execution of the simulator and altered the number of available ports, thus exacerbating nondeterminism.

 As expected, the removal of equivalent mutants results in the \APPR mutation score being higher than that computed with a traditional approach.
-On average, the score increased by 10.7 percentage points (i.e., from $70.62\%$ to $81.32\%$).
+On average, the score increased by 10.52 percentage points (i.e., from $70.62\%$ to $81.14\%$).

 To provide some additional insights about the software features that, according to \APPR mutation analysis results, warrant to be verified with additional test cases, we report on the characteristics of manually inspected mutants having $d > 0$ in Table~\ref{table:results:ratio:equivalent}.
 According to our analysis, live mutants concern (1) logging functions (11\%), (2) code developed by third parties (5\%), (3) time operations (e.g., timeouts, 4\%), (4) thread synchronisations (e.g., mutex locks, 5\%), (5) memory operations (e.g., malloc and free operations, 20\%), and (6) the application logic (55\%).
 Most of these categories either do not need to be tested (cases 1 and 2), or concern operations that are difficult to test (cases 3, 4, and 5) and often verified by other means, e.g., test suites including hardware in the loop or through manual inspection.
 However, most of the live mutants concerning the application logic have enabled engineers to identify weaknesses in test suites (e.g., corner cases not being tested, scenarios testable with simulators but verified only by test suites with hardware in the loop), which further stresses the importance of mutation analysis in this context.
-Furthermore, the manual inspection of these live mutants led to the identification of one previously undetected bug.
+Furthermore, the manual inspection of these live mutants led to the identification of one previously undetected bug \JMR{3.15} {since the test suite was not covering a specific combination of boolean clauses in a function, a problem that may occur even when MC/DC adequacy is achieved by test suites~\cite{Gay2016}.}